2019 Hwy 62 Open Studio Art Tours Terms and Conditions

-Open Studios.
+- Open Studios.
 Artists participating in the Art Tours may only have their studios open for the weekend(s) they have registered for.
 Artists may not advertise or leave their art tours studio signage visible on the roadways or studio entrances for any weekend(s) they are not registered for.
 Artists who are found open, signage left up or advertising that they are open for a weekend(s) they did not register for will be Invoiced the full price of participating both weekends in the amount of $210 plus a $50 processing fee minus any registration fees already paid.
-If the artist fails to pay the Invoice in a timely manner, said artist will be banned from participating in the Art Tours the following year.
+If the artist fails to pay the Invoice promptly, said artist would be banned from participating in the Art Tours the following year.

 - Reproductions must be separated from the main body of original work and clearly labeled as reproductions.
 This explanation should serve to educate the public about the distinction between original art and reproductions. (e.g. “These are giclee prints (copies) of my oil paintings, printed using archival inks and paper on an inkjet printer.”)